 I have several suggestions Danae,

 First, your history suggests estrogen deficiency, not “dominance.”
 I’ve really never met a patient that I thought had estrogen dominance.
 This is a term coined by the natural hormone group and really has no basis in fact.
 Low estrogen causes fat gain also.
-The reason you felt better in pregnancy is due to the increased estrogen produced by the pregnancy, not the progesterone.
+The reason you felt better in pregnancy may have been due to the increased estrogen produced by the pregnancy, not the progesterone.
 Menstrual migraines are a clear symptom of decreasing estrogen levels, lowest in the late luteal phase before or during the next cycle.
 We find that estrogen patch works best.
-You will need higher levels of replacement.
+You may need higher levels of replacement.
 Most physicians under treat.
 The headaches should subside.
 You should seek a physician willing to try this with you.

 Lastly, if you want to rid yourself of the caffeine spike in cortisol, you must stop altogether.
 No decaf at all.